 “the land is a sacred trust from the creator. the land is the giver of life like a mother. the ecological aspect of indigenous knowledge is all about the land.”(leroy little bear, 2009)

 Talking Shit About a Pretty Sunset (TSPS)..., is a manifesto of sorts for design and our collective future.
-TSPS is far from revolutionary or exhaustive—if anything, it serves to instigate a conversation to help build capacity or imagination to think within and beyond our present moment.
+TSPS is far from revolutionary or exhaustive—if anything, it serves to instigate a conversation to help build imagination or capacity to think within and beyond our present moment.
 TSPS is part of a larger body of work which examines the role of the conventional practice of design and traditional design curriculum under conditions of unsustainability.

 ⌱Design should encompass a new circulation of thinking and acting.